qazuor/reactFormToolkit/docs/public/docs/en/typescript.md

 # TypeScript Integration

-React Form Toolkit is built with TypeScript from the ground up, providing excellent type safety and developer experience.
+**Qazuor React Form Toolkit** is built with TypeScript from the ground up, providing excellent type safety and developer experience.

 ## Type-Safe Forms